Is Kodi Legal? Safe?By Lyn Atwood / February 15, 2017 / Tags: Cut Cable, Kodi

 Most of the attacks are what’s called “man-in-the-middle” attacks.
 That’s when a hacker breaks into the connection between you and Kodi.
 From there, the attacker can wreaks havoc, with the potential to see all your personal data and corrupt your network.

 It’s a shame.
-But not too surprising that hackers and scammers would use Kodi — a free, popular platform — to attack users.
+But not too surprising hackers and scammers would use Kodi — a free, popular platform — to attack users.
 But there is a simple way to thwart the bad guys and stay secure on Kodi.
 The good VPNs use security and privacy protections that work so well even the VPN provider can’t see users’ private data or penetrate their networks (Side note: protection comes with a bonus; a VPN also works to unblock Kodi TV add-ons.)

 Bottom line: Kodi is an amazing, versatile, powerful platform that offers users a wealth of quality entertainment.
 But it comes with real legal and security concerns.
 Even for those who use Kodi in standard, sanctioned ways, there are no guarantees, as the Kodi community acknowledges.
 If you use third-party add-ons the risk increases dramatically.

 Therefore, it is highly recommended that you use a VPN to stay safe, secure and private.
 Check out our comparison of the top VPNs for Kodi.
 I personally use NordVPN and have never had a problem or complaint.
-It’s a PC Magazine Editor’s Choice two years running, and has a 30-day money-back guarantee.
+It’s a PC Magazine Editor’s Choice 2017-2015, and has a 30-day money-back guarantee.
 (Now through Feb.
 28 you can get their winter deal — $3.29/mo for 2 years — or get it anytime for $5.75/month for an annual account.)
 The already-awesome Kodi is even better when you eliminate the privacy and security risks.

 ⊕ Need help getting started?
 See step-by-step set-up instructions in our guide: How To Set Up A VPN With Kodi